selective-php/zip-responder/README.md

 To make sure you’re actually serving up compressed content you can:

-In your browser: In Chrome or Firefox, open the Developer Tools (F12) > Network Tab.
+In your browser: In Chrome or Firefox, open the Developer Toolbar (F12) > Network tab.
-Refresh your page, and click the network line for the page itself.
+Refresh the page, and click the network line for the page itself.
-The header `Content-encoding: deflate` means the contents were sent compressed.
+The header `Content-encoding: deflate` means that the content was sent compressed.

 Use the [online gzip test](http://www.gidnetwork.com/tools/gzip-test.php) to check whether your page is compressed.